 I love visiting unique places in a city that you can’t replicate anywhere else.
 I did not expect to find so many in downtown Des Moines.
-The next time you visit Iowa, you will want to add these destinations to your list.

 1. John and Mary PappaJohn Sculpture Park

 I was really excited to find this gem because I LOVE sculpture parks!

 You can view artwork by 22 artists from around the world at the 4.4 acre John and Mary Pappajohn Sculpture Park.

 Located in downtown Des Moines, the sculpture park is free to access and features a wide range of styles and mediums.